How It Works

 Combining with Access Management

-Section titled “Combining with Access Management”IDToken is an Identity Provider — it proves who the user is with government-backed credentials and biometric verification.
+Section titled “Combining with Access Management”IDToken Seal is an Identity Provider — it proves who the user is with government-backed credentials and biometric verification.
 It does not manage roles, permissions, or access policies.
-This separation is intentional: organizations already have access management infrastructure, and IDToken is designed to plug into it, not replace it.
+This separation is intentional: organizations already have access management infrastructure, and IDToken Seal is designed to plug into it, not replace it.

 The signed JWT issued after authentication is the integration point.
 It carries verified identity claims (sub, given_name, age_over_18, etc.) that any standard authorization layer can consume: